 Julia has a Bachelor of Arts (International Community Development and Spanish) and has lived and worked in Latin America and Vanuatu for a number of years and speaks fluent Spanish and Bislama.

-Julia has been supported by the Cities Programme to conduct research that has built on her keen interest in environmental conservation and social and cultural sustainability.
-She is particularly interested in systems that enhance food security and integrate food cultivation into the urban environment and lifestyle.
-In 2012, Julia reverted her Masters to Honours study in order to pursue research into international growth and applications of urban aquaponics.
-Her Honours research was inspired and informed by the Milwaukee aquaponics project, Sweet Water Organics.
+Julia is focused on building fair food systems and integration of food cultivation into the urban environment and lifestyle.
+In 2012 she undertook research into international growth and applications of urban aquaponics.
+This research was inspired and informed by the Cities Programme Innovating City Milwaukee aquaponics project, Sweet Water Organics.
 Julia travelled to Milwaukee in September 2012 with the support of The Water Council and the City of Milwaukee.

-Julia’s interest in this critical area has extended to building urban food networks, in Australia and internationally, and working to develop an issue platform and tools for the Cities Programme on fair food systems and urban agriculture.
+Her interest in building urban food networks, in Australia and internationally, and working to develop an issue platform and tools for the Cities Programme on fair food systems and urban agriculture.
 In April 2014, Julia developed and led a networking session – Fair Food Systems and Networks in Australia with International Perspectives – at the World Urban Forum 7 in Medellín, Colombia.

-From September 2014, Julia commenced work with communities in the Pacific Island nation of Vanuatu, holding as a Food Security Officer with the Vanuatu Department of Agriculture and Rural Development on the island of Tanna.
-Following the devastating category 5 tropical Cyclone Pam in March 2015, Julia’s role evolved to one of post-disaster recovery and rebuilding, working for CARE International as a Food Security Technical Advisor in the TAFEA province.
+In 2014, Julia commenced work with communities in the Pacific Island nation of Vanuatu, as a Food Security Officer with the Vanuatu Department of Agriculture and Rural Development on the island of Tanna.
+Following the devastating category 5 tropical Cyclone Pam in March 2015, Julia worked briefly with the World Food Program facilitating emergancy food distributions at the TAFEA Emergency Operations Centre.
+He role later evolved to one of post-disaster recovery and rebuilding, contributing to the provincial agricultural recovery strategy and working for CARE International as a Food Security Technical Advisor in the TAFEA province.